ishrak-imam/demoapp/README.md

 # Further instructions

-In case react-native development environment is not ready I am also including an apk file which one can install in an android device and check.
+In case react-native development environment is not ready I am also including an apk file which one can be installed in an android device and checked.

 Also I need to mention that using `create-react-native-app` or `expo` limits us to only use the JavaScript based solutions.
 As in most of the cases for a production level application using the native modules are necessary for a smooth user friendly experience.
 That's why I tend to use `react-native init` for initializing my project.